 While it often requires an additional purchase of a specialized hitch, most Class C’s can tow your car so that you don’t have to worry about driving your rig everywhere while you’re dry camping.
 It’s something to consider, especially if you would like to leave your rig at camp and see the sights in a more maneuverable vehicle.

-The only thing to keep in mind is how heavy your conventional car is, and what the towing capacity is on the Class C you’re considering.
-You never want to tow something heavier than your Class C’s towing capacity, but thankfully these numbers are readily available from your rig’s manufacturer.
+The only thing to keep in mind is how heavy your conventional car is, the potential increase in mileage, and what the towing capacity is on the Class C you’re considering.
+You never want to tow something heavier than your Class C RV’s towing capacity, but thankfully these numbers are readily available from your rig’s manufacturer.

 Off Grid Capabilities